pbeasly/Vorticity-Streamfunction/README.md

 # Streamfunction-Vorticity
 Project contains simulations of the time evolution of the vorticity and stream function equations.
-An animation is created that shows the vorticity evolution with time of a Gaussian 'bump'
+An animation is created that shows the vorticity evolution with time of a Gaussian 'bump'.
 File descriptions:
 - Vorticity-Animation.gif:  Animation of the vorticity time evolution.
 - Vorticity-Solutions.py:  Python code to perform different solution methods for the problem